 ‘Resilience’ is something of a hot topic, but remains a rather nebulous concept.
 A brief literature search reveals much in the way of blog posts and journalistic pieces, but little concrete academic research or validated ways of addressing the perceived problems.
 Moreover, what literature there is emerges predominantly from a mental health and wellbeing perspective.
-This project aims to make a necessary and original contribution to research by focusing on the resilience of higher education students in a career context, thereby offering insights with potential wider applicability.
+This project aimed to make a necessary and original contribution to research by focusing on the resilience of higher education students in a career context, thereby offering insights with potential wider applicability.
 The impetus for this project emerges from several key factors:

 Walker et al (2006) have demonstrated that it is both possible and desirable to design learning experiences that foster resilience.
 Workshops could be based on a number of different strategies (informed, for example, by narrative-constructivist theory, cognitive behavioural therapy, motivational or solution-focused approaches, and by the work of Bimrose and Hearne (2012) on career adaptability).
-The initial research is therefore designed to gain a fuller understanding of the problem in order to develop and evaluate appropriate interventions.
+The initial research was therefore designed to gain a fuller understanding of the problem in order to develop and evaluate appropriate interventions.

 The final stage of the project assesses and reflects upon the workshops, in order to make recommendations to those working with students throughout higher education who have an interest in developing students’ ability to respond to failure or setbacks.

-The project methodology will involve the following:
+The project methodology involved the following:

-The project outputs will include:
+The project outputs include: